wpsharks/slack-reply-shortcut/MAC-NATIVE.md

 ## Caveat (Not Persistent)

 When you exit Slack, the changes are lost.
 You'll need to repeat, starting from [this step](#start-slack-from-command-line).

+_**Tip:** The next time you enter the `$.getScript(...` command, you can just press the ↑ arrow in the console.
+The console remembers your previous command entries, so that's a bit of a time-saver._